Coronavirus outbreak: How worried should we be?

 – How easily can it be transmitted?

-But it said it has not seen any evidence of onward transmission.
+It said it has not seen any evidence of onward transmission but “that doesn’t mean it won’t happen”.

 Dr Andrew Freedman, reader in infectious diseases at Cardiff University, said it is not clear how contagious the virus is.